cog-isa/htm-rl/htm_rl/htm_rl/README.md

 ## Entities

-There're two agents ATM: DQN and HTM.
+There're two agents: DQN and HTM.
 DQN agent is in `./baselines` folder, it's implemented in pytorch.
-HTM agent is more complex structure.
+HTM agent is in `./agent` and has more compound structure.

 HTM agent consists of: